Iambilalfaisal/Azteca_chatbot/CHATBOT_PROJECT_SUMMARY.md

 ## Project Summary

-This chatbot provides Tacos Azteca with a professional, 24/7 customer support solution that:
+This chatbot provides Azteca Foods with a professional, 24/7 customer support solution that:
 - Answers location and menu questions instantly
 - Provides a modern, user-friendly interface
 - Maintains conversation context